 3. Enter in your tax witholding information and/or loan-out company.

 After the shoot, be sure to log back into Wrapbook.
 There you can submit a timesheet for your work performed and submit any expenses with receipts.

 Once you’ve added someone to your production, they’ll receive an email with your invite message, along with instructions on how to set up their account.

 They can create their Wrapbook account using either their mobile phone or desktop computer.
 Onboarding should be done well before they arrive on set.
 Easily check employee’s onboarding status on under People.

 If you’re onboarding someone on your production who can’t access Wrapbook, you can manually enter their information by placing their standard start up paperwork into the Documents section on your dashboard.

-Be sure to notify your paymaster via email so they can enter the paperwork into the system.
+Be sure to notify your paymaster via email if you have trouble entering their information into Wrapbook so they can assist you.